RyKaj/Documentation/Agile/Terminology.md

 **Value Stream**: The flow of work-in-progress across discrete stations where value is added.
 A product or service may incorporate one or more value streams.
 Development Teams may restrict their work to one value stream at a time in order to achieve focus and reduce waste.

+**Value Stream Mapping (VSM)**: This is a Lean technique that's primary purpose is to illustrate, analyze and improve the steps required to deliver a product or service.
+A key part of lean methodology, VSM reviews the flow of process steps and information from origin to delivery to the customer and represents this as a structured visualization.

  **Vanity Metrics**: Measurements which are taken to show progress or value in the best possible light, and which thus fail to provide adequate transparency for the purposes of inspection and adaptation.
 Compare with actionable metrics.

 **Velocity**: The rate at which work, expressed in terms of work items which have been relatively sized, is completed by a Development Team.
 In Scrum, a common measure of velocity is the number of story points which are, on average, reduced from the Product Backlog each Sprint.

 ### W

 **Waste**: The avoidable loss of value in a development and delivery process.
 Seven wastes are frequently attested for: transport costs (i.e. the handover of work), the cost of maintaining concurrently held inventory, the cost of moving work-in-progress around unnecessarily, time spent waiting and being unproductive, overproduction, the over-engineering of work, and depreciation.

+**Weighted Shortest Job First (WSJF)**: is a prioritization technique used to order Product Backlog Items
+> eg., Features, Capabilities, Epics, User Stories, etc. to produce maximum economic benefit.
+In our context WSJF = Relative Business Value (or Relative Cost of Delay) / Relative Job Size.

 **Work in Progress**: The work which has been accepted by a team and is pending completion.
 The limitation of WIP is generally desirable in order to improve throughput and to limit depreciation.
 See also: Little's Law

+**Work Item**: A particular piece of work that needs to get executed such as User Story, Bug, Task, Change Request, Issue.
+Work Items go through different activities until they are considered "Done".

+****Workflow: A sequence of activities through which a piece of work (Work Item) passes from initiation to completion.
+A Kanban workflow defines explicit policies and principles, followed by the Kanban team.
+Its main objective is to represent the rules and procedures of work while the work is flowing across different stages of its development and delivery cycle.

+**Workflow Kanban Meeting**: A higher version of the Team Kanban Meeting.
+Its scope includes the end-to-end workflow of a service or project.
+The intent is to involve the respective service teams in collaborative conversation about the status of work, queues between stages of the workflow, and problems that affect the flow of work.
+The identified issues are resolved after the meeting by team members with relevant knowledge and skills.
+It is held with regular frequency (e.g., weekly) to reduce coordination effort keeping the meeting short by focusing on completing work items and resolving issues such as possible delays, technical problems, lack of information, etc.

+**Workflow Replenishment Meeting**: Feedback loops practice in Kanban held to allow the service team (or the team of teams involved in the end-to-end service workflow) to select work requests and refill the Next-to-Start column on their Kanban Board, so that they do not run out of work before the next Replenishment Meeting.
+It involves leads or representatives of the service teams who take part in the entire workflow.
+Requests are selected and placed in the Requested Work column.
+It is necessary to make sure that the team understands the requested work.
+Technical aspects and dependencies are taken into consideration.

 ### X